eme-lie/CampusTechHires/README.md

 • I utilized Typescript for enhanced type safety and code clarity.
 TypeScript is a strongly typed programming language that builds on JavaScript, and it gives developers better tooling at any scale.
 It helps developers to describe the shape of objects and functions in their code.

 **For Global State Management**
 • For global state management, I used the redux tool kit (RTK) and react-redux library.
-The redux toolkit is way easier to use compared to redux for global state management due to the following reasons:

-- It is simple: Includes utilities to simplify common use cases like store setup, creating reducers, immutable update logic, and more.

-- It is opinionated: Provides good defaults for store setup out of the box, and includes the most commonly used Redux addons built-in.

-- It is powerful:It takes inspiration from libraries like Immer and Autodux to let you write "mutative" immutable update logic, and even create entire "slices" of state automatically.

-- Effective: It lets you focus on the core logic your app needs, so you can do more work with less code.
+The redux toolkit is way easier to use compared to redux for global state management due to the following reasons:- It is simple: Includes utilities to simplify common use cases like store setup, creating reducers, immutable update logic, and more.- It is opinionated: Provides good defaults for store setup out of the box, and includes the most commonly used Redux addons built-in.- It is powerful:It takes inspiration from libraries like Immer and Autodux to let you write "mutative" immutable update logic, and even create entire "slices" of state automatically.- Effective: It lets you focus on the core logic your app needs, so you can do more work with less code.

 **Form Validation:**
-I employed Formik to streamline and to make form validation processes robust.
+• I employed Formik to streamline and to make form validation processes robust.
 It helps with the three most annoying parts:

 - Getting values in and out of form state
 - Validation and error messages
 - Handling form submission

 **Backend Implementation**
 • Finally I used Firebase (a backend as a service that provides a lot of software development kits) as a reliable solution for authentication and database management tasks

-# Deployment of CampusTechHires
+**Deployment of CampusTechHires**
 CampusTechHires was deployed using Netlify.
 The live deployment URL of the CampusTechHires is https://campustechhires.netlify.app/